peter88213/nvhelp-en/source/section_menu.rst

 a time table,
 and launch your system’s web browser for displaying it.

-In the timetable, the dated "normal" sections are listed in chronological order.
+In the time table, the dated "normal" sections are listed in chronological order.
 In addition to date/time and duration, the columns include the section title, description, locations and characters as well as plot lines with plot notes.